-The Africa Centre of Excellence for Sustainable Cooling and Cold Chain (ACES) was established in 2020 by the Governments of Rwanda (GoR) and the United Kingdom (UK), the United Nations Environment Programme’s United for Efficiency (UNEP U4E) initiative, the Centre for Sustainable Cooling, and a range of academic institutions.
+ACES was established in 2020 by the Governments of Rwanda and the United Kingdom (UK), the United Nations Environment Programme’s United for Efficiency (U4E) initiative, the Centre for Sustainable Cooling, and the University of Rwanda (UR).

 ACES is executed in four phases:

-- Phase I (Q3 2020 – Q2 2021 funded and on-going) a Cooling Needs Assessment that along with other existing studies, provides the foundational underpinning and design concept of the Centre.
-Concludes when the Primary Research Report and Synthesis Report are finished.
+- Phase I (Q3 2020 – Q2 2021) includes a Cooling Needs Assessment that, along with other existing studies, provides the foundational underpinning and design concept of the Centre.
+It is concluded with the Primary Research Report and Synthesis Report finalised.

-- Phase II (2021) entails the full design, technology definition, and staffing definition, hiring of Director and Deputy Director of the Centre, establishment of a legal entity, and full design and technology definition of one initial Living Laboratory as a demonstration location in a showcase community in Rwanda.
+- Phase II (2021) entails the full design, technology definition, and staffing definition, hiring of key staff, and full design and technology definition of one initial Living Laboratory as a demonstration location in a showcase community in Rwanda.

-- Phase III (2022, subject to funding) includes full staff recruitment, purchase and installation of equipment, and commissioning of the Centre followed by and the initial Living Laboratory in Rwanda.
+- Phase III (2022) includes full staff recruitment, purchase and installation of equipment, and commissioning of the Centre, followed by that of the initial Living Laboratory in Rwanda.

-- Phase IV (2023 onwards, subject to funding) will scale-up to pan-African Living Laboratories with demonstrations of ACES solutions in communities in numerous countries, demonstrating new technologies and business models and feeding lessons learned back to the Centre in Kigali.
-In the meanwhile, the hub in Kigali will train trainers from throughout Africa, enhancing the expertise of academics and technicians / practitioners, and supporting educational opportunities for university students and other stakeholders by engaging them in research and development projects.
+- Phase IV (2023 onwards) will scale-up to pan-African Living Laboratories with demonstrations of ACES solutions in communities in numerous countries, demonstrating new technologies and business models and feeding lessons learned back to the Centre in Kigali.
+In the meanwhile, the hub in Kigali will train trainers from throughout Africa, enhancing the expertise of academics, technicians and practitioners, and supporting educational opportunities for university students and other stakeholders by engaging them in research and development projects.